 Felt Sense and Interoception

 Philosopher Eugene Gendlin developed the concept of a felt sense, providing steps leading to interoceptive awareness.
-He calls refers to this practice as focusing, which establishes a conscious connection between the mind and body.
+He refers to this practice as focusing, which establishes a conscious connection between the mind and body.
 People experiencing felt sense, according to the theory, feel more in tune with their body and bodily processes.
-The goal behind moving sensations from the unconscious realm of body function to conscious awareness is to create conceptualizations of feeling experience that adaptively correspond with conscious goals beyond short term reactive responses to discomforting sensations arising from inside the body.
+Basically, the goal behind moving sensations from the unconscious realm of body function to conscious awareness is to create conceptualizations of feeling experience that adaptively correspond with conscious goals beyond short term reactive responses to discomforting sensations arising from inside the body.

 Interoception, Stress Response System, and Homeostatic Balance

 Hans Selye pioneered stress research.
 His general adaptation theory on stress materialized from many fields of study, integrating great insights.
 Stress, Selye theorized, “occurs when the demands made on an organism…” (Maté, 2011, Kindle location 575).
 Basically, we encounter experiences in the world, our bodies react (organs respond).
 This process is termed stress.
 Stress, Selye postulated, is first felt in the alarm stage (fight, flight, or shutting down).
 The stress knocks the body out of its comfortable homeostatic balance.
-Our behavioral reactions to the stress are attempts to reign in the outlying feeling affects, regain homeostatic balance, and return to a more comfortable state.
+Accordingly, our behavioral reactions to the stress are attempts to reign in the outlying feeling affects, regain homeostatic balance, and return to a more comfortable state.
 This is the stress response system in action.

 Interoceptive awareness may assist in this process.
 Cindy Price and Carole Hooven wrote, “there is a complex relationship between interoception and stress.”
 They explain that, “being responsive to interoceptive information allows an individual to be aware of an emotion cue early, and therefore to process, interpret and strategize at the onset of stressful events” (2018).
 A staple of wellness is healthy integration of multiple processes.
 This includes inner and outer information.
-The theory is that we predict the impact of behavioral consequences on inner experience.
+Basically, The underlying theory is that we predict the impact of behavioral consequences on inner experience.
 Basically, we decide whether certain behaviors will maintain homeostatic balance (or bring us back into emotional equilibrium).

 Based on these predictions, we act.
 Jose M. Araya explains, “the difference between sensory predictions and the incoming sensory signals is known as prediction error” (2019).
 Our brain, according to predictive processing theories, is intimately involved in the process of prediction and evaluating the success and failures of those predictions by comparing subsequent interoceptive information.
 As Araya puts it, “All that the brain does, in all its functions, is to minimize prediction error (2019).